 5 ways financial literacy impacts life beyond the classroom

-Rest assured, the importance of financial literacy goes well beyond lesson plans or taking one month out of the year to read a few articles and be done with it.
+However, the importance of financial literacy goes well beyond lesson plans or taking one month out of the year to read a few articles and be done with it.
 Every dollar you spend, save, invest, charge or borrow is dependent upon certain decisions that you make.
 Being financially literate enables you to responsibly make those decisions so you can successfully navigate through every aspect of life.

 In fact, here are 5 ways how being financially literate can help you:

-1. Increases your confidence to make financial decisions
+1. Increases your confidence to make financial decisions.

-2. Gives you the power to negotiate
+2. Gives you the power to negotiate.

-3. Heightens your ability to protect yourself
+3. Heightens your ability to protect yourself.

 With identity theft and online scams on the rise, the more you stay in the know, the better prepared you’ll be to protect yourself from falling prey to financial fraud.

-4. Boosts your chances of achieving your goals
+4. Boosts your chances of achieving your goals.

-5. Provides you with an overall better quality of life
+5. Provides you with an overall better quality of life.

 Of course when it comes to financial literacy, nobody educates educators better than Educators.

 Have one of our financial specialists contact you about making your financial goals a reality.
-Be sure to check out The Learning Centre to increase your financial literacy on a wide range of topics.